BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 2) Lyric Baritone

-The lyric baritone is a sweet-sounding, mild baritone voice with higher tessitura than other voices in the baritone range, specifically the dramatic baritone.
+The lyric baritone is a sweet-sounding, mild baritone voice with higher tessitura than other voices in the baritone range, specifically the dramatic baritone voice.
 This baritone subtype has a vocal range that resides between A2 to G4 and is typically used in comic roles.

 The kavalierbariton is characterized by a metallic voice but can sing in both dramatic or lyric phrases.
 Its vocal range that spans from A2 to G4 is practically the same with lyric baritone but has a more vocal weight for dramatic phrases alongside noble baritonal timbre.